 Busta Rhymes coined Supa as “hip hop’s medicine man” because he would take shots of chlorophyll before shows.
 Supa credits his mom, Queen Afua, with going vegan as a kid.
 She inspired him to write music for the film “Wholistic Wellness for the Hip Hop Generation” and health conscious raps like “Sugar Crack.”
 He’s the youngest black hip hop artist to launch a vegan supplement line, Supa Mega Foods, with his book The Remedy.

 After Styles P was incarcerated in 2003, he looked for ways to control his temper, including diet management.
 When he got out, he went completely vegan and founded Juices For Life with Jadakiss.
 The chain is located in the Bronx, Yonkers, and Brooklyn.
 He believes, “If the community is eating right, it leads to bright ideas, betterment, and enlightenment.”
 He’s teamed up with PETA because, as a black man, he says he “relates to mistreated animals.”

 In 2018, Ne-Yo’s tendonitis was so bad he couldn’t dance or rehearse.
 Down to try anything, Ne-Yo gave veganism a shot to reduce symptoms.
-Within two weeks, he said his tendonitis was gone, plus he dropped extra weight and his skin cleared up.
-He’s held onto the lifestyle ever since.
+Within two weeks, he said his tendinitis was gone, plus he dropped extra weight and his skin cleared up.
+He’s held onto the vegan rappers lifestyle ever since.

 13. AshEL SeaSunZ